(Approximate reading time: 30 minutes)

-Of course I raised an objection against the low and undeserved mark I received for my performances during my internship period.
-But the course coordinator seems to be busy making other’s life a living hell: I am waiting now for an answer since almost 5 months.
-Great tactic of an outrageous personality who is in real life a mediocrity.
+Of course, I raised an objection against the low and undeserved mark I received for my performance during my internship period.
+But the course coordinator seems to be busy making other’s life a living hell: I am waiting now for an answer for almost 5 months.
+The great tactic of an outrageous personality who is in real life a mediocrity.

-But I think, that these thirteen reasons give every interested prospects a valuable inside, was is all behind the walls of UCAM.
-If you want to find out more about the reasons, why it would not be worth to study, you should check the counter blog article “13 reasons to study the master degree ‘Innovation and Tourism Marketing’ at UCAM”
+But I think, that these thirteen reasons give every interested prospect a valuable inside, was is all behind the walls of UCAM.
+If you want to find out more about the reasons, why it would not be worth studying, you should check the counter blog article “13 reasons to study the master degree ‘Innovation and Tourism Marketing’ at UCAM”